ALIKE: Accurate and Lightweight Keypoint Detection and Descriptor Extraction: Methods

 \subsubsection{Dispersity peak loss}

-A good keypoint score map should be ``peaky'': it should have high scores at keypoints and low scores around them.
+The minimization of reprojection loss optimizes the scores in the local window through the soft term $[\hat i, \hat j]_{soft}^T$ of equation \eqref{equ_softglobal}.
+However, the gradient step to improve $[\hat i, \hat j]_{soft}^T$ might affect the $[u,v]_{NMS}^T$.
+To align their optimization directions, we regularize the scores in the local window to be "peaky": that is, it should have a high score at the keypoint and low scores around it in the local window.
+In such a case, even if the local window centered on $[u,v]_{NMS}^T$ is slightly shifted, it still contains the keypoint, and $[\hat i, \hat j]_{soft}^T$ will be regulated to a new soft offset \textit{w.r.t.} the new local window center so that the keypoint position remains stable.
 In previous works \cite{r2d2,sekd}, this property is regularized by the difference between the maximum and average scores.
 However, it is only the statistical properties of the score patch, neglecting the spatial distribution of the scores.
 To force the score patch to be ``peaky'' exactly at the keypoint, we propose the score dispersity peak loss (Fig.\ref{fig_peak}).
 It takes the spatial distribution of scores into account, resulting in higher scores at the keypoint and lower scores further away.

 Considering a $N\times N$ score patch, the distance of each pixel $[i,j]^T$ in the patch to the soft detected keypoint $[\hat i, \hat j]_{soft}^T$ is

 The dispersity peak loss of this patch is then defined as